Blog Layout

 "Speak

 with your child about holidays and the traditions that come with it instead of at your child," shared Sumita, “preparation and communication can do wonders on the effect of the holidays on your child."
 Consistent preparation, discussion, and reminders for your child will help them feel more at ease with change.
-Prepare your child for anything out of the ordinary in their day to day environment, this can be done through social stories, reminders throughout the day(s) about what’s to come, and/or using the time before bedtime to talk through changes that might occur in the coming days.
+Prepare your child for anything out of the ordinary in their day-to-day environment, this can be done through social stories, reminders throughout the day(s) about what’s to come, and/or using the time before bedtime to talk through changes that might occur in the coming days.
 Speaking with your child about holiday changes should prevent them from feeling blindsided or placed in a situation they were not prepared for.
 Consider that although you may have shared some of the upcoming changes, be open that your child may need the repetition and prompting of information you share with them on multiple occasions.

 Additional considerations for holiday environmental changes include the following: